somefunAgba/autosgm/README.md

 **Calling AutoSGM**

-Load AutoSGM package.
+Load AutoSGM implementation package.
 (This assumes this library, was git cloned to an `opts`` directory on the root path of your project.)
 ```
 ...
 import opts.asgm as AutoSGM